bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

             - containerPort: 80
     ```

 So how or where do we get these files?
 They can be created from scratch, but there are also tools that simplify the initial spec definition.
-This next section outlines some of the options when working with these files, also known as *Kubernetes Resource Manifest (KRM)* files.
+This next section outlines some of the options when working with these files.

 ## Working with Kubernetes